 How do we deal with obeying the Bible (submitting to authorities) and standing up for our constitutional republic and Bill of Rights which guarantees our freedoms?
-Should Christians disobey mask mandates, confinement orders, close their businesses, stop meeting or singing in churches, or not participate in Thanksgiving or Christmas holidays with family members because some communist governor dictates this to be so?
+Should Christians disobey mask mandates, confinement orders, close their businesses, stop meeting or singing in churches, or not participate in Thanksgiving of Christmas holidays with family members because some communist governor dictates this to be so?
 How do we deal with these matters from a constitutional perspective?

 First, at the present time none of these things mentioned above (wearing masks, shutting down businesses, stopping Christians from meeting) are legislative law in any state.
 So, we are not breaking the law when we disobey these mandates.
-And yet, some of the governors (dictators) are now saying we must wear masks in our homes and always respect others at Thanksgiving and Christmas by putting our masks back on every time we take a bite of our food.
+And yet, some of the governor dictators are now saying we must wear masks in our homes and always respect others at Thanksgiving by putting our masks on after we take one bite of our food.
 How utterly ludicrous!
 What will they do next?
 Will they mandate our medical records, vaccinations, and school choices?

 Second, we must remember that we do still live in a constitutional republic and democracy, unlike Paul, which gives us the absolute right for free speech, meeting together, bearing arms, and other freedoms.
-We must remember that the governors and president are also under the Constitution and they are required by constitutional law to honor the freedoms of Americans and not infringe on the rights of other fellow-citizens - "We the people!"
+We must remember that the governors and president are also under the Constitution and they are required by constitutional law to honor the freedoms of Americans and not infringe on the rights of other fellow-citizens.

 Many (including pastors) seem to have bought into the Covid "health" scare drummed up by the Left-wingers.
-Folks, we have been taken - the actual number of COVID-19 deaths have been over exaggerated (there is a 98 percent recovery rate), the hiding out in our homes is not stopping the virus from spreading as seen in Europe and US, the wearing of masks is not protecting people as seen in Europe's mask laws and stay at home order, etc. Just about everything was unscientific except when liberal governors, like communist Cuomo of New York City, sent the elderly back into their retirement homes which resulted in about 40 percent of the COVID-19 deaths.
+Folks, we have been taken - the number of deaths (a 98 percent recovery rate), hiding out in our homes (not stopping the virus from washing out as seen in Europe and US), the wearing of masks (not protecting people as seen in Europe), etc. Just about everything was unscientific except when liberal governors sent the elderly back into their retirement homes which resulted in about 40 percent of the COVID-19 deaths.

-Some of the greatest non-political doctors, pathologists, and virologist experts in our country have verified this.
+Some of the greatest non-political doctors and experts in our country will verify this.
 Why would anyone want to shut down the greatest economy in the world, kill businesses, close down churches, increase suicides, depression, close schools, and set back an entire generation of children?
 The only answer is this is what socialism does to keep people in fear and dependent on the government.
-Marxism is not only unconstitutional but also antibiblical in stopping people from earning a fair wage, forcing government control over our families, and promoting secular atheism in the place of Christianity.
+Marxism is not only unconstitutional but also antibiblical in stopping people from earning a fair wage, forcing much greater government control over our families, and promoting atheism.

 Without being disrespectful to any of my peers, I don't believe many pastors realize how serious the situation is in our country.
 I've talked with some who seem to think that "open borders" are not the end of the world.
 No, but they would be the end of America!
 Several churches I know (which should know better!) have openly supported Black Lives Matter which is a communist movement that is atheistic, who want to kill babies and destroy the nuclear family.
-Ignorance is not bliss!
+Ignorance is not bliss.